a-muhammed-ajmal/AidPlug-CRM/README.md

-# AidPlug Banking CRM
+# AidPlug CRM

-AidPlug Banking CRM is a progressive web application designed as a strategic partner for banking sales professionals.
+AidPlug CRM is a progressive web application designed as a strategic partner for banking sales professionals.
 It helps manage leads, clients, deals, and tasks with a mobile-first interface.

 ## Features